Ghosts of War (2020 film): Plot

-After burying the bodies, Eugene consults the diary and finds that the text is no longer German but Arabic and that the Helwigs were Afghan.
+After burying the bodies, Eugene consults the journal, finding the text is no longer German but Arabic and that the Helwigs were Afghan.
 The men are then attacked by spirits, one of which tries to drown Chris.
-The shock of the experience induces hallucinations before he finally snaps awake and finds himself being attended to by doctors in a futuristic hospital, surrounded by the mutilated and unconscious bodies of his comrades.
-Doctor Engel and his staff inform Chris that what he and his comrades had been experiencing is a simulated reality based on World War II intended to help soldiers suffering from post-traumatic stress disorder.
+The shock of the experience induces hallucinations and when he revives he's being attended by doctors in a futuristic hospital, surrounded by his badly injured and unconscious comrades.
+Doctor Engel and his staff inform Chris they had been experiencing a simulated reality based on World War II intended to help soldiers suffering from post-traumatic stress disorder.

-Chris' memories return.
-He and his men are not World War II veterans but soldiers of the present-day American military.
+Chris realizes he and his men are not fighting World War II but are soldiers of the present-day American military.
 Their final mission in Afghanistan was to evacuate a family called the Helwigs, who had been collaborating with the Americans, before an Islamic State patrol ambushed them.
-Ordered to hide by their CIA handler, the men watched as the Helwigs were slaughtered in the manner witnessed in the simulation.
-As the men left, the despairing mother of the family detonated a suicide bomb, and with her dying breath uttered the word "Vetrulek", revealed to be an ancient curse that forces its recipients to endlessly relive their trauma.
+Ordered to hide by their CIA handler, they watched as the Helwigs were slaughtered in the manner witnessed in the simulation.
+As the men left, the despairing mother of the family detonated a suicide bomb, and with her dying breath uttered the word "Vetrulek", an ancient curse forcing its recipients to endlessly relive their trauma.

-Back in the hospital the power fluctuates, confusing the medical staff.
-Chris realises that the curse is real and that the spirits of the Helwig family now haunt the simulation that the men are experiencing.
-Convinced the only way to lift the curse is to confront the family, apologise and atone for their sins, Chris explains this to the medical staff, and insists on returning to the simulation.
-While the medical staff are preparing Chris' reconnection to the simulation, they are confused by the mainframe computer launching deletion of the patients memory.
-They shout that fact to Chris, just before the countdown for sending him back announces five seconds to resume link to the construct.
-Finally, the timer reaches zero and the procedure initiates.
-He reawakens where his experiences began - camped out at night with his comrades as a figure watches from the shadows.
+The hospital's power fluctuates, confusing the medical staff and convincing Chris the curse is real.
+The spirits of the Helwig family now haunt the simulation that the men are experiencing.
+Chris tells the staff the only way to lift the curse is to confront the family, apologise and atone for their sins, and insists on returning to the simulation.
+While the medical staff prepare Chris' reconnection, they discover the mainframe computer is deleting the patients' memory.
+They warn Chris just before the countdown to the link reaches five seconds.
+The timer reaches zero and Chris awakens where his simulated experiences began, in a night-time bivouac with his comrades while a figure watches from the shadows.